HL7/US-Core/input/intro-notes/StructureDefinition-us-core-simple-observation-intro.md

 The following are example usage scenarios for this profile:

--  Query for clinical observations or assessments about a patient’s health status.
+-  Query for clinical observations or assessments about a patient's health status.
--  [Record or update] clinical observations or assessments about a patient’s health status.
+-  [Record or update] clinical observations or assessments about a patient's health status.

 ### Mandatory and Must Support Data Elements